-From the Colony, Colombia inherited two features that catalysed violence: deep land access inequality and profound political fragmentation.
-The civil war between the Colombian Government and FARC has been ongoing since 1964, when the rebel group was founded.
-Small farmers and land workers, with a liberal vision, banded together to fight against the high levels of land inequality.
-The conflict peaked in the nineties and early 2000s after failed peace agreements.
+From its founding, Colombia inherited two features that catalysed violence: deep land access inequality and profound political fragmentation.
+The civil war between the Colombian government and the FARC has been ongoing since 1964, when the rebel group was founded.
+Rural farmers and land workers with a Marxist vision banded together to fight for radical land redistribution.
+The conflict peaked in the nineties and early 2000s after several failed peace agreements.
 However, a new peace deal has been reached between the sides.
 Though the 2016 peace agreement has gone into effect, the FARC has since rearmed and reignited the conflict, accusing the Colombian government of noncompliance.
 It is the oldest ongoing armed conflict in the hemisphere.

 Where: Colombia (mainly rural)

 It has supported the Colombian Government, logistically and militarily, to defeat rebel groups as a part of the War on Drugs.
 Since 2000, Washington has spent several billions of dollars to help train and equip Colombian forces, while also providing intelligence to help tackle drug traffickers.

 Timeline of the crisis

 Popular socialist presidential candidate Jorge Eliécer Gaitán is murdered in Bogotá, triggering a riots and uprisings known as the Bogotazo.
 Juan Roa Sierra, Gaitán’s alleged murderer is later killed by a violent mob.

 The assassination of Gaitán is the start of a period known as La Violencia.
 The Conservative Party arms bandits and assassins, known as Chulavitas and Los Pájaros, clash with the first Liberal Party guerrillas, known as Cachiporros and Bandoleros.